How Workers' Compensation and Disability Benefits Work

 When and How to File a Claim

 - If you are injured or temporarily or permanently disabled, file a claim immediately.
-In many cases, there are dates that claims should be filed by to be valid, typically no later than 30 days after the injury or the illness began.

 - Contact your state’s Workers' Compensation Board, your state Department of Labor, or the Social Security Administration if you have any questions or need help filing a claim.